 We have included some in this review.
 The one by Razer is great because it comes with a reasonable price tag yet has many advanced features.

 Logitech also has some awesome choices, like Logitech G403 Prodigy, and Logitech G300s Optical Ambidextrous Gaming Mouse.

 Is there any SteelSeries mouse under $50?

 If you’re a big fan of SteelSeries products, we’d love to reveal that it does have affordable mice in the lineup.
 The following ones don’t cost more than $50 on Amazon; the SteelSeries Rival 310, SteelSeries Rival 100, SteelSeries Rival 3, SteelSeries Rival 110.

-Needles to say, SteelSeries is one of most notable brands when it comes to gaming peripherals, so don’t hesitate to invest more in its higher-end products.
+Needless to say, SteelSeries is one of the most notable brands when it comes to gaming peripherals, so don’t hesitate to invest more in its higher-end products.

 What about best gaming mouse under $30?
 Any recommendation?

 You can find many in this range still, but your choices from popular brands will be somewhat limited.